approvals/ApprovalTests.Java/README.md

 ## What can it be used for?

 Approval Tests can be used for verifying objects that require more than a simple assert.
-They also come prepackaged with utilities for some common .Net scenarios including
+They also come prepackaged with utilities for some common java scenarios including

 - HashMaps & Collections